maspiter/papermerge/README.md

 OCR_DEFAULT_LANGUAGE = "deu"

-Adjust all the your[dbname/dbusername/dbpassword] values with your own.
+Adjust all the your [dbname/dbusername/dbpassword] values with your own.

+Edit all share paths with your own.
+Only the broker queue is using a named volume so db files are stored on the file system of the host.